 Removing the existing installation

-Fortunately Oracle has uninstall operations on their website.
+Fortunately Oracle has uninstall instructions on their website.
 It’s a rather manual approach but at least it is documented and the whole procedure consists of three commands.
 Unfortunately in my case this didn’t end up uninstalling an older version of the JDK.
 For some reason, I had ended up with both 1.8.0_60 and 1.8.0_131 installed on my machine, and Oracle’s uninstall instructions didn’t touch the 1.8.0_60 install in /System/Library/Frameworks/JavaVM.framework.
 I suspect this is an older JDK brought over from the Yosemite install and the consensus on the Internet I could find suggest to leave that alone as the system needs those.

 Installing Java using Homebrew